 Casey’s Corner is a tried and true quick service spot and one of the cheapest places to eat at any of the parks.
 It’s great for anyone who wants to spend more time exploring the park and less time eating.

+All of these options have mobile order available.
 You can find additional quick service reviews on our big list of lunch locations in Magic Kingdom.

 #18.
 HOW TO GET TO TOM SAWYER ISLAND